Sistemo: run real Linux machines on your own hardware with one command

 Use cases

-• Development environments — one VM per project, fully isolated, delete when done
+• Development environments — one machine per project, fully isolated, delete when done

-• Homelab services — Pi-hole, monitoring, CI runners, each in its own VM
+• Homelab services — Pi-hole, monitoring, CI runners, each in its own machine

 • Testing deployments — match your production OS locally before shipping

-• Education — test and break stuff wihtout the worry
+• Education — test and break stuff without the worry

-• Sandboxing — run untrusted code in a real VM with hardware isolation
+• Sandboxing — run untrusted code in a real machine with hardware isolation

 Get started